jcarchive/aur-packages/jetbrains/idea/README.md

-# AUR package for Jetbrains - Idea
+# Idea AUR Package for Arch Linux

-This repos contains an Arch User Repository package for Jetbrains - Idea following the next standard for the installation:
+This repository contains an Arch User Repository package for Idea, a Java IDE for professional developers.
+The binary for this package is downloaded from the official Jetbrains website and then packaged for installation on Arch Linux.

+This package follows a specific standard for installation:

-1. App files directory: `/usr/share/idea`
+- Application files directory: `/usr/share/jetbrains-idea`
-2. Executable `idea` directory: `/usr/share/bin/idea`
+- Executable Idea directory: `/usr/bin/idea`
-3. .desktop file directory: `/usr/share/applications`
+- Desktop file directory: `/usr/share/applications`

-* The executable in `/usr/share/bin` is installed as symbolic link to the `idea` bin inside the app files.
+The executable in `/usr/bin` is installed as a symbolic link to the Idea binary inside the application files.
+The desktop file is installed in `/usr/share/applications` so that it can be accessed from the application launcher.

-## * Notes
+## Notes

-This package may differ from the "official" in the AUR repository in the directories used for the installation and the steps used.
-The purpose of this package and others ones in this account is for install all the programs that I used following certains standard (ie. using `/usr/share/{pkgname}` for app files and `/usr/bin/{execname}` for executable) and in some cases clean the installation steps from some bloat.
+This package may differ from the "official" package in the AUR repository in the directories used for installation and the installation steps.
+The purpose of this package, and others in this account, is to install all the programs that I use following a certain standard (i.e. using `/usr/share/{pkgname}` for application files and `/usr/bin/{execname}` for the executable) and in some cases, clean the installation steps from some bloat.

+Feel free to reach out if you have any questions or concerns about this package.